oracle/node-oracledb/doc/src/user_guide/tracing.rst

 - :ref:`End-to-end database tracing <endtoendtracing>` attributes such as :attr:`connection.action` and :attr:`connection.module` are supported in the node-oracledb Thin and Thick modes.
-Using these attributes is recommended since they aid application monitoring and troubleshooting.
+Using these attributes is recommended as they aid application monitoring and troubleshooting.

 - The Java Debug Wire Protocol (JDWP) for debugging PL/SQL can be used.
 See :ref:`jdwp`.